-To ensure adequate, reliable power resources for Ashe and Watauga counties, Blue Ridge Energy is beginning a major system improvement project for a 17-mile transmission line between the two counties.
+To ensure adequate, reliable power for its members, Blue Ridge Energy has begun the largest system improvement project in the cooperative’s history.

-The project will upgrade a more than 50-year-old single-circuit transmission line to a higher voltage double circuit transmission line to provide capacity to meet electricity demand now and for the next 50 years.
-The upgrade will generally occur within existing cooperative rights-of-way.
-To safely and reliably carry the higher voltage transmission power lines, smaller wooden poles will be replaced with fewer but much larger steel poles.
+The project, which is being conducted predominately within existing rights-of-ways, will upgrade the single-circuit transmission line to a higher voltage double circuit transmission line to provide capacity to meet electricity demand now and for the next 50 years.
+To safely carry the higher voltage transmission power lines, existing wooden poles will be replaced with larger steel poles.

-Cooperative officials have contacted or met with all members who have property located along the first phase of the project, which begins in Ashe County at Hwy 163 near the Obids community along Idlewild Road to Hwy 221.
-The cooperative will also meet later this year with members who have property along the second phase of the project, which stretches from Hwy 221 to Hwy 421 near the Rutherwood community in Watauga County.
-The first phase should begin in the next few weeks and be completed by late 2019.
-The second phase is targeted to begin in early 2020 and be completed by the end of 2020, depending on weather impacts.
+Cooperative officials have contacted all members with property along the project’s first phase, which begins in Ashe County at Hwy 163 near the Obids community along Idlewild Road to Hwy 221.
+The cooperative will meet later this year with members who have property along the second phase of the project, which stretches from Hwy 221 to Hwy 421 near the Rutherwood community in Watauga County.
+Depending on weather, first phase completion should be late 2019.
+The second phase is targeted to begin in early 2020 and conclude by the end of that year.

 Engineering studies for the project began over 10 years ago and is now being executed as the cooperative monitored and balanced reliability for member energy needs, growth projections, system reliability and cost to determine the best time for the upgrade.